Table of Contents

 As a form of inbound marketing strategy, it enables you to gain a ready audience from search engines, social media platforms, blogs, video posts, etc.

-As a marketer, you can create content in the form of written articles, infographics, and tutorial videos for sharing with a given segment market for lead generation, brand awareness, and sales.
+As a marketer, you can create content in the form of written articles, case study presentation, infographics, and tutorial videos for sharing with a given segment market for lead generation, brand awareness, and sales.

 Why use Content Marketing